About Macon County

 Business & Licensing

 Business and licensing records in Macon County are maintained by several offices depending on the type of business activity.
-For local business licenses and permits, contact the Macon County Clerk's office at (615) 666-2333 or visit the courthouse at 104 Public Square in Lafayette.
-The County Clerk maintains Doing Business As (DBA) filings and assumed name registrations for businesses operating in the county.
+For local business licenses and permits, contact Macon County Clerk's office or visit the courthouse at 104 Public Square in Lafayette.
+Macon County Clerk maintains Doing Business As (DBA) filings and assumed name registrations for businesses operating in Macon County.

 Formal business entity formation, including corporations, limited liability companies, limited partnerships, and trademarks, must be filed with the Tennessee Secretary of State, Business Services Division.
 These records can be searched online at tnbear.tn.gov, the Tennessee Business Entity Administrative Records system, which provides free public access to corporation and LLC records, registered agent information, and filing histories.
 Sales tax permits are issued by the Tennessee Department of Revenue and can be applied for online through the TNTAP system.

-The Macon County Chamber of Commerce, serving the Lafayette and greater county area, provides resources for new and existing businesses and can be reached for information about the local business environment and networking opportunities.
+Macon County Chamber of Commerce, serving the Lafayette and greater county area, provides resources for new and existing businesses and can be contacted through the office’s website. information about the local business environment and networking opportunities.

 Frequently Asked Questions